top of page

 In between school and her return, she worked at BirthrightNEXT in New York, and as Regional Director at the Israel on Campus Coalition.
 In 2018 Amanda received her Master’s in Experiential Education and Jewish Cultural Arts at GW, and completed the JOFEE Fellowship in Jewish, Outdoor, Food, Farming and Environmental Education with Hazon placed at OneTable in Washington, D.C..
 It was there that she combined her passions for Shabbat and sustainable food which together can nourish and heal communities and ecosystems.

-For the last 3 years, she served as the Director of Jewish Life & Learning at the Edlavitch DC JCC.
-Amanda enjoys long walks with her kids and dog (@MenschTheMastiffMix) and eating amazing food with her Husband, Greg, who is a whole animal butcher and chef.
+For 3 years, she served as the Director of Jewish Life & Learning at the Edlavitch DC JCC.
+Amanda enjoys collecting eggs from.
+Their chickens with her 3 kids and 2 dogs and eating amazing food with her Husband, Greg, who is a whole animal butcher and chef.

-Her top strengths from StrengthsQuest are Communication, Activator, Individualization, Futuristic, and Woo
+Her top strengths are Communication, Activator, Individualization, Futuristic, and Woo

 beryl@hillelvt.org